Modeling Agency Fees & Commission in 2026: What's Fair, What's Not, and How to Tell the Difference

 Administrative or processing fees: Vague fees that don’t correspond to specific services.

-The core principle: If money is flowing from you to them before you’ve earned anything, that’s a major red flag.
+Any large upfront payment: Legitimate agencies earn from commission on your bookings.
+If money is flowing from you to them before you’ve earned anything, that’s the clearest possible indicator of a scam.

-Evaluating Whether a Fee Structure Is Fair
+Evaluating Whether a Fee Structure Is Actually Fair

 Calculate Break-Even